karimshakir/pinterest_demo/README.md

 # pinterest_demo
-A pinterest hack to demonstrate HTML/CSS abilities
+A pinterest hack to demonstrate HTML/CSS skills